 But maybe don’t have time to meet the customer and supplier.
-If you have time to talk but you don’t know to talk to the customers and supplier and not know which type of question you have to ask.
+If you have time to talk but don’t know to talk to the customers and suppliers and do not know which type of question you have to ask.

 If you have all the above things, but don’t have to develop an interest in people to talk with you, that tell you all information about the company.

-if maybe happen, you, your geography is not good, for example, you stay in the village and this person in the city so you can’t meet them.
+if maybe happen, your geography is not good, for example, you stay in the village and this person is in the city so you can’t meet them.

 If you face any of the problems above discussion, then take advice from experts.
-So don’t toy to be own doctor and lawyer.
+So don’t try to be your own doctor and lawyer.

 So this principle also helps you to find good experts.

-If you choose any experts, then you have to see their 5 years record,
+If you choose any experts, then you have to see their 5 years records,

 If they have a good record then only then give them money.
 If not then don’t give money.

-by timing the market or invest in the marginal company or following this 15th principle, that why you have to see his five-year result return.
+by timing the market or investing in the marginal company or following this 15th principle, that is why you have to see his five-year result return.

 Three types of the company by following 15 points you get the outstanding company in that.

-- Large-caps: Those companies have good profits and better financial position or also called institution stocks because insurance company invest in that.
-For example of Dow Chemical, Du Pont, IBM from 1946 to 1956, three companies stocks are going 5X in 10 years and dividend return goes from 2.5X to 8 and 9 % on original period and this is not an unusual period this is a normal period.
+- Large-caps: Those companies have good profits and better financial positions or also called institution stocks because insurance companies invest in them.
+For example Dow Chemical, Du Pont, and IBM from 1946 to 1956, three companies’ stocks are going 5X in 10 years and dividend returns go from 2.5X to 8 and 9 % in the original period and this is not an unusual period this is a normal period.

 - Small and young companies: they have outstanding management and research scientist are capable for example, Amplex stock in 4 years is going 8X.

-- Between large and small-cap companies ( mid-caps): Small company give you 1000X gain in 10 years. if you wrong then one dollar penny does not remain, so the skilled investor can be done a mistake.
+- Between large and small-cap companies ( mid-caps): Small companies give you 1000X gain in 10 years. if you are wrong then one dollar penny does not remain, so the skilled investor can be done a mistake.

-Large companies losses usually temporary, if you buy right time stocks (Common Stocks & Uncommon Profits: Chapter 4)
+Large companies losses are usually temporary, if you buy the right time stocks (Common Stocks & Uncommon Profits: Chapter 4)

-How much money invest in large-cap companies stocks give more profit but not that much, those give small company.
+How much money invested in large-cap companies stocks gives more profit but not that much, those give small companies.

-How much money invest in large-cap companies stocks or how much in a small company is all depend on you.
+How much money to invest in large-cap companies’ stocks or how much in a small company all depends on you.

-Profits from big companies are minimum the total loss outway, that happen in a small company.
+Profits from big companies are minimum the total loss outway, that happens in a small company.

 if a small company is successful then they become a large company.